 changes in the bite.

-You’ll have bad breath as the bacteria present in the mouth will release toxins.
+You will have bad breath because the bacteria in your mouth release toxins.
 However, this is only apparent with gum disease.
 Your breath should stay about the same if you only have gingivitis.

 When you have receding gums, your teeth will appear longer.
-This happens due to loss of tissue.
-What’s more, teeth then start to shift and move as they have less support from the bone.
+This happens due to tissue loss.
+What is more, teeth then start to shift and move as they have less support from the bone.

 Sensitivity is also associated with gum recession.
-The sensitive parts of the teeth (that are not covered by enamel) become exposed.
+The sensitive parts of the teeth (not covered by enamel) become exposed.
 The disease will attack these more vulnerable parts of your dentition.

-Sometimes there are no symptoms of gum disease, but the problem is still at hand.
-It may be that even advanced stages don’t give you as much as a warning sign.
-That’s why regular dentist visits are so important.
+Sometimes there are no symptoms of gum disease, yet the problem persists.
+Even at advanced stages, you do not get much of a warning.
+That is why regular dentist visits are so important.

 What causes gum disease?

 The biggest culprit here is plaque and tartar buildup.
-This is usually the result of poor oral hygiene that lacks brushing, flossing, and regular dental cleanings.
+This is usually the result of poor oral hygiene, including a lack of brushing, flossing, and regular dental cleanings.

 Some patients may be more susceptible to the disease, however.
-This is linked to several factors, which can make teeth and gums sensitive, leading to quicker and increasingly aggressive progression.
+This is linked to several factors that can make teeth and gums sensitive, leading to a quicker, increasingly aggressive progression.

 Hormonal changes

 These often occur during pregnancy, menopause, and menstruation.
-Puberty is also a dangerous time for mouth and gum health, as gum disease incidence rates are much higher for 15-18 years olds.
+Puberty is also a dangerous time for mouth and gum health, as gum disease incidence rates are much higher for 15-18-year-olds.

 Certain illnesses

-Illnesses that affect periodontitis are primarily those that attack the immune system.
+Periodontitis-causing illnesses primarily target the immune system.
 They include cancer, HIV, and diabetes.
-Treatment for those can make periodontitis even more of a risk.
+Treatment for those who have periodontitis can make it even more of a risk.

 Some medications

-Spit is an important part of disinfecting and protecting the teeth, gums, and the mouth.
-Saliva flow is reduced by many medications.
+Spit is an important part of disinfecting and protecting the teeth, gums, and mouth.
+Many medications reduce saliva flow.
 The most prominent among them are anticonvulsant, anti-angina, antihistamine, and antidepressant drugs.
 You may even develop a condition called dry mouth.

 Lifestyle